furjac/FG_Crypter/README.md

   <img src="https://img.shields.io/github/v/release/furjac/FG_Crypter" alt="GitHub release (latest SemVer)" />
 </p>

+# Usage

+1. install python
+2. Make sure to check add to path while install
+3. otherwise the code wont work
+4. make sure to download this repo to ur pc or laptop (windows only)
+5. navigate where u downloaded the repo
+6. now run the code below in command prompt
+'''pip install requirements.txt '''

 # FG_Crypter
 This is a crypter built out of python this can crypt any exe using the aes-256bit encryption SO there is three options in this python file